-Died: 8th July 1916; age 27; KiA – Contalmaison, France.
-He was wounded by a shell explosion, initially surviving but dying soon after.
+Died: 8th July 1916; age 27; KiA by a shell explosion – Contalmaison, France.
+A piece of the shell struck Harry on the back of the head.
 His body was not recovered from the battlefield.

 Residence: Orwell Lodge, Portishead, Somersetshire.

 Medals Awarded: Military Cross as a Second Lieutenant (temp.
-Captain), King’s Birthday Honour.https://en.wikipedia.org/wiki/Military_Cross
+Captain) award for Distinguished service in the field., King’s Birthday Honours list.

 Gazetted 3rd June 1916.

 Pier & Face 11A & 11D.